Conservation Conversations

 About the Series

-Conservation Conversations is a joint effort between Thomas More University, and the Newport Aquarium to address and promote critical issues in the fields of marine biology and conservation.
+Conservation Conversations is a joint effort between Thomas More University, WAVE Foundation and the Newport Aquarium to address and promote critical issues in the field of conservation.
 Speakers include scientists, naturalists, educators and other professionals working in related areas.
 The lectures focus on a variety of topics and are geared toward the general public and students of all ages.

-For more information, contact Stephanie Snyder, assistant professor of biology, or Chris Lorentz, professor of biology, at Thomas More University.
+For more information, contact Stephanie Snyder Koch, associate professor of biology at Thomas More University.

 Previous Speakers